Photographer responds to P30 stock photo controversy

 Huawei’s upcoming P30 smartphone line is claiming to have super zoom-lens capabilities beyond anything a regular camera phone can currently achieve.
 The teaser photo, uploaded to Weibo by Huawei CEO Richard Yu, showed some truly stunning zoom capabilities.
 But GSMArena quickly revealed that the photos the company featured were, in fact, stock photos and not examples of what the upcoming camera phone would actually be capable of delivering.

-Three Posters From Huawei P30 Pro Marketing Campaign
+Three posters from Huawei P30 Pro marketing campaign

 Photo by Richard Yu via Weibo